Top 14 Ice Cream Brands

 Amul Logo

-Anand Milk Union Limited, popularly known as Amul, is one of the most influential ice cream manufacturers in India.
-Initially, this cooperative was involved in collecting and processing buffalo milk.
-Later, its own factories were set up to produce dairy-based confectionery products.
+Anand Milk Union Limited, known as Amul, is among India’s most influential ice cream manufacturers.
+Initially, this cooperative collected and processed buffalo milk.
+Later, its factories produced dairy-based confectionery products.

-Amul ice cream is sold in the form of cakes, sandwiches, and chocolate bars, but there are also classic versions – in cones and waffle cups.
+Amul ice cream is sold in cakes, sandwiches, and chocolate bars, but classic versions are also available in cones and waffle cups.
 Lactose-free and sugar-free treats are available for those on a diet.

 Baskin-Robbins